Eszettfors/WikiLingDiv/README.md

-# WikiLingDiv
+v# WikiLingDiv

-This is the code repository accompanying the paper "WikiLingDiv: a dataset for quantifying digital linguistic diversity based on Wikipedia page views" submitted to SIGHUM (LaTeCH-CLfL) 2026.
+This is the code repository accompanying the paper "WikiLingDiv: a dataset for quantifying digital linguistic diversity using Wikipedia pageviews" submitted to SIGHUM (LaTeCH-CLfL) 2026.

 # Licence